terrytay/tp/docs/DeveloperGuide.md

 1. Marking a deadline task as done while all tasks are listed

     a.
-Prerequsites: List all tasks using the `view` command.
+Prerequisites: List all tasks using the `view` command.
 Atleast one deadline task and one event in the list.
 For the following test cases it is assumed that the first index of the list is a deadline task, which is still pending and that the second task is an event task.

     b.
 Test case: `done 1`<br>
       Expected: Deadline task at the first index of the list should be marked as "COMPLETED".
 Details of the marked task is shown in the interface.